eLearning

 The University of Aberdeen in partnership with St Andrews University have a pool of qualified coaches available help to you reach your professional goals.
 If you are interested in being matched with a coach, then please register here and a member of the Staff Development Team will be in touch.

-We also offer the ILM Level 3 Award in Effective Coaching to allow staff to become a qualified coach and join the coaching pool.
-If you would be interested in learning more about this course please get in contact with Clare Trembleau.
+We also offer the ILM Level 3 Award in Effective Coaching to enable staff to become a qualified coach and join the coaching pool.
+If you would be interested in learning more about this course please contact Clare Trembleau.

 While we try and run a range of programmes and courses to suit the majority of needs across the University sometimes there may be a requirement for something more bespoke.

-If you feel you or your team have a particular need that is not captured in our Staff Development Interactive Guide here, then please get in touch with us to discuss your needs further.
+If you feel you or your team have a particular need that is not captured in our Staff Development Interactive Guide, then please get in touch with us to discuss your needs further.

-To find out more about the team and how we can support you please see our Staff Development Interactive Guide here
+To find out more about the team and how we can support you please see our Staff Development Interactive Guide.

 Tel: +44 (0) 1224 27 3963